blender/blender/build_files/config/README.md

 Pipeline Config
 ===============

-Scripts have been moved to own git repo.

 This configuration file is used by buildbot new pipeline for the `update-code` step.

 It will soon be used by the ../utils/make_update.py script.